Kermanshah Kermanshah Province, Iran Travel Guide

 Rental options for tourists in Kermanshah are limited.
 Self-driving has challenges.

 Motorcycle and Scooter Rentals: Not a common or readily available option for tourists.
 Bike-share Programs and Rentals: No formal programs.
-Limited options for rental might be found at small local shops, not generally geared towards tourists.
+Limited options for rental might be found at small neighborhood shops, not generally geared towards tourists.

 Traffic, specifically in cities, can be chaotic and aggressive.
 Local driving styles differ significantly from Western norms, with less adherence to traffic laws.